March for Science: Worldwide protests begin

 'Broader vision'

-Scientists and their supporters were expected to turn out in force in London as well as other marches in France, Ireland, Finland, Germany, Portugal and the Netherlands.
-Marches were also held in Durban and Cape Town, South Africa, and Tokyo.
+Scientists and their supporters were urged to turn out in force in London as well as other marches in France, Ireland, Finland, Germany, Portugal and the Netherlands.

+David Johnson, 35, a doctoral student in London, said he was marching because he felt climate change was being sidelined by the US administration and that science was being demonized.

+Another London marcher, 24-year-old student Rachel Denley Bowers, said science was important and that budget cuts affected research.

 Roger Morris, professor of molecular neurobiology at King's College London, said: "These marches are brilliant -- a spontaneous, global response led by young scientists empowered by social media, keenly aware of the global challenges that need to be addressed if their world is to have a civilized, sustainable future.